 The Source UE sends a Direct Communication Request to the Target UE over the UE-to-UE Relay, so that the direct authentication takes place and the end-to-end protection key is established regardless of whether the UEs (the Source UE, Target UE and/or UE-to-UE Relay) are within or outside the network coverage.
 This solution applies to both Layer-2 UE-to-UE Relay and Layer-3 UE-to-UE Relay.

-Editor's note: The need of end-to-end security in Layer-3 solution is FFS.
+NOTE: The need of end-to-end security in Layer-3 solution is not addressed in the present document.6.19.2 Solution details

-6.19.2 Solution details

 6.19.2.1 End-to-end security establishment procedure over the L3 UE-to-UE Relay